coq/roadmaps/text/roadmap-8.6.md

    goal, removing arrows.

   Decision: put a warning at least on Hint Externs, maybe fix it.

-- [ ] :exclamation: :question: Fix semantics of pattern-matching in Ltac (non-linear patterns, difference between hyps and goal and hyps) (M. Sozeau)

-  Idea: use a warning for using conversion instead of syntactic checks and output a warning about deprecation.
-  No problem a priori.
-  Decision: if we have time to evaluate before June 15th.
-  Postponed to 8.7.

 - [x] :exclamation: Remove some atomic tactics from the AST.
 This breaks "intro" in strict mode (i.e. Ltac := ...) by forcing its